pactflow/docs.pactflow.io/website/docs/docs/user-interface/can-i-deploy.md

 - Deploy with other applications' latest main branch

 **d -**
-A button to submit the `can-i-deploy` query.
+A button to submit the Matrix query.
 It's disabled when a selector is missing or invalid.

 ## Miscellaneous

 ### Permission warning

 You might see a warning in the following screenshot about the environment permission issue, please contact your account administrator to setup environment read/management permission for you.
-Otherwise, you are unable to choose and run can-i-deploy query about environments.
+Otherwise, you are unable to choose and run the query including environments.

 &nbsp;